szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

     return Activity(parsed_activity.activity_name, activity_date, life_aspect, parsed_activity.more_info)
 ```

-The code is pretty self explanatory, however I would like to mention that in this function we deal with getting data from different places such as guessing the `life_aspect` property from previous records, given that the `activity_name` has already been used before.
-Also, in this part of the code we are going to raise crucial exceptions, that will indicate the rest of the program that the `user_input` might be written incorrectly and needs intervention.
+The code is pretty self-explanatory however, I would like to mention that in this function we deal with getting data from different places such as guessing the `life_aspect` property from previous records, given that the `activity_name` has already been used before.
+Also, in this part of the code, we are going to raise crucial exceptions, that will indicate to the rest of the program that the `user_input` might be written incorrectly and needs intervention.
 If everything is good, a fresh new `Activity` instance will be returned.

 2. Building up the `JournalEntry` instance